Cyborg-lite/shadowforge/README.md

-# shadowFORGE OS
+# Shadowforge OS

-**shadowFORGE** is a minimal operating system I'm building from scratch in Rust.
+**Shadowforge** is a minimal operating system I'm building from scratch in Rust.

 The goal is to create a lightweight OS designed only to:
 - 🧠 Run local AI models, agents, and tools